twopaste/beastfloss/README.md

-# retardoclass
-penissex

-Repo used to store files for my shitty frames.

-Made public because why not.

-Based on FRL frame.
-Extemded arms and fixed midplate.
+# Beastfloss - an ultralight 13" beast class frame built on the Floss frame.

+Largely based on the FRL concept, though the midplate has been fixed and the arms altered.

-Command center modified for tracer and compatibility with the frame.
+Command center was altered for tracer compatibility.

+I have genuinely built this and it does fully function.

+I advise you to cut the arms out of the thickest carbon you can get your hands on; I chose 10mm.
+I recommend 5mm braces, and 3mm body assy plates.